Is your residence hall furniture made from wood? And more specifically, do you have FSC certified furniture?

 MTC is used to certify rubberwood (Hevea brasiliensis), a solid hardwood and so-called ‘environmentally’ farmed timber which is harvested and milled in China and Southeast Asia.

-It’s true that rubberwood is a farmed timber, but the ‘environmental’ moniker was created by a company that sells rubberwood and basically amounts to greenwashing.
+It’s true that rubberwood is a farmed timber.
+However, a company that sells rubberwood created the ‘environmental’ moniker.
+And that amounts to greenwashing.

 In terms of MTC’s credibility, Greenpeace publicly denounced the Malaysian Timber Council certification as fake.
 In fact, they went so far as to write a report about it calling the MTC “sustainable certification imposters.”